Skip to main content

 // Simple A/B test

-val experiment = mapOf(
+val experiment = GBExperiment(

 val result = growthBook.run(experiment)

-val buttonColor = result.value as String
+val buttonColor = result.value

 val inExperiment = result.inExperiment